intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 \#998 - "You were going to die anyway - who wants to live forever?"

-\#999 - If you must go to war, remember - there are no rules
+\#999 - "If you must go to war, remember - there are no rules"